CodeWithKyrian/transformers-php/docs/pipelines.md

 # Pipelines

-Pipelines are a core feature of Transformers PHP, designed to simplify the use of machine learning models for various natural language processing (NLP) tasks.
+Pipelines are a core feature of TransformersPHP, designed to simplify the use of machine learning models for various natural language processing (NLP) tasks.
 They encapsulate the entire process of running a model, from input preprocessing to post-processing the output, making it easy to integrate advanced NLP capabilities into your applications.